Poker Glossary

 Turn

-The turn is the fourth community card and a pivotal street in No-Limit Hold'em.
-Ranges narrow noticeably and the pot is significantly larger, so mistakes cost more.
-Decisions th...
+The turn is the fourth community card and the street where ranges narrow and the pot grows, so mistakes cost more.
+Decisions that looked correct on the flop can become costly on...

 Turn Class